 Echeveria × mutabilis, ×Cremneria mutabilis

-×Cremneria 'Mutabilis' is a succulent with thick, up to 12 inches (30 cm) long stems and rosettes of fleshy leaves at the end of the branches.
+×Cremneria 'Mutabilis' is a succulent with branched stems and rosettes of fleshy leaves at the end of the branches.
 The rosettes grow up to 6 inches (15 cm) in diameter.
+Stems are up to 12 inches (30 cm) long.
 Leaves are green or brownish depending on the amount of sunlight they receive.
 They are up to 2.8 inches (7 cm) long and 1.2 inches (3 cm) wide.
 The inflorescences are up to 3.5 feet (75 cm) long and bear flowers in shades of yellow, orange, and pink.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).